fnplus/join-fnplus-with-a-pr/README.md

 # FNPLUS

-> You are our best friend forever. :heart_eyes:

 Our sole mission is to help you recognize your potential :muscle:  and purpose :musical_note:.
 We believe that everyone has a gift in himself or herself but are not able to see it.
 We will help you in every possible way.
 Just ask us! :heart_eyes:

 Some of our core beliefs are: